67-373-Human-Genetics-Team/data_collection_system/readme.md

-# Survey Application for UPitt Human Genetics
+# Survey Application

-Collects survey responses from alumni.
+Provides the Human Genetics department the ability to collect survey responses from alumni and view them.

 ## How to Use